-Unless the related Prospectus Supplement provides otherwise, each MBS will be backed by a Pool of Mortgage Loans that may consist of FHA/VA Mortgage Loans or Conventional Mortgage Loans.
-In addition, up to 10% of the MBS by principal balance may have pool numbers or legends denoting that the underlying Mortgage Loans include any one of the following: relocation mortgage loans, cooperative share mortgage loans, substantial buydown mortgage loans, biweekly mortgage loans or mortgage loans that are assumable by a creditworthy transferee upon transfer of the mortgaged property; however, such MBS, in the aggregate, may not constitute more than 15% of the MBS underlying a Series of Certificates.
-The general characteristics of the MBS are described in the MBS Prospectus, and specific information regarding the pass-through rates of the MBS and the WACs and WAMs of the Mortgage Loans underlying the MBS included in a Series Trust will be contained in the Prospectus Supplement for the related Series of Certificates.
+Unless the related Prospectus Supplement provides otherwise, each Underlying Security will evidence the direct or indirect beneficial ownership interest in a Pool of Mortgage Loans that may consist of Government Mortgage Loans or Conventional Mortgage Loans.
+In addition, unless otherwise specified, up to 10% of the Underlying Securities by principal balance may evidence interests in Pools having pool numbers or legends denoting that the underlying Mortgage Loans include any one of the following: relocation mortgage loans, cooperative share mortgage loans, substantial buydown mortgage loans, biweekly mortgage loans or mortgage loans that are assumable by a creditworthy transferee upon transfer of the mortgaged property; however, such Underlying Securities, in the aggregate, may not constitute more than 15% of the Underlying Securities backing a Series of Certificates.
+The general characteristics of the Underlying Securities (other than Ginnie Mae Certificates) are described in the related Underlying Prospectuses.
+The general characteristics of the Ginnie Mae Certificates are described under "Ginnie Mae and the Ginnie Mae Programs" herein.
+Certain information regarding the interest rates borne by the Underlying Securities and the WACs, CAGES (or, if applicable, WALAs) and/or WAMs (or, if applicable, WARMs) of the Mortgage Loans backing the Underlying Securities included in a Series Trust will be contained in the Prospectus Supplement for the related Series of Certificates.